midibyte/digital-image-processing/readme.txt

 				outputs gradient image with binarizaiton with threshold T T = value, angle = value
 				binary gradient image using threshold T, shows only angles +- 10 of input angle value
+			NOTE: only one output image is produced.
+				Use different combinations of inputs to get desired output

 	canny_opencv kernel_size T angle